Chart Color Schemes

 Anula features high concentrations of family households and group households, with a higher-than-average median household size

-Family households constitute 80.4% of all households, including 37.7% couples with children, 24.2% couples without children, and 16.6% single parent families.
-Non-family households account for the remaining 19.6%, with lone person households at 16.3% and group households comprising 3.9%.
-The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.6.
+Family households dominate at 80.4% of all households, comprising 37.7% couples with children, 24.2% couples without children, and 16.6% single parent families.
+Non-family households make up the remaining 19.6%, with lone person households at 16.3% and group households comprising 3.9% of the total.
+The median household size of 2.9 people is larger than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households